mattdavis0351/mongodb-labs/exercises/05_python-mongo-webservice.md

 ## Components

 - **Flask:** is the most popular Python web application framework.
-This is the Python library that is going to power our endpoints when we make a http request.
+This is the Python library that is going to power our endpoints when we make a http request. :book: [Read More](http://flask.palletsprojects.com/en/1.1.x/) about Flask.
 - **templates:** this is going to be a folder in our project that will house our `html` files.
 These files will be rendered by `Flask` when a particular endpoint is navigated to in your web browser.

 :warning: This is not a comprehensive discussion about `Flask` or `HTML`, rather it is a series of exercises to get you familiar with web services and how you may interact with them.